We post all the time about how much we value Delta SkyMiles, even when others don’t. But this isn’t one of those posts.

 What is the SkyMiles Hub Penalty?

 It’s not just flash sales where you may pay more when flying in or out of a Delta hub.
 The same logic holds true for short domestic hops.
 Say you’re in Seattle (SEA) and want to pop down to Denver (DEN).
-You’re in luck because it’s pretty easy to find a good deal for just 7,500 SkyMiles each way – and less if you’re willing to book a basic economy award.
+You’re in luck because it’s pretty easy to find a good deal for just 11,000 SkyMiles round-trip – and less if you’re willing to book a basic economy award.

-However, if you want to fly to SLC, expect to pay more – even for a much shorter flight.
+However, if you want to fly to Delta’s major hub in Salt Lake City, you can typically expect to pay more – even for a much shorter flight.
 Why?
-Because you’re flying into a Delta hub, on a route with far less competition.
+Because you’re flying into a Delta hub, on a route where Delta dominates with far less competition.

 Thrifty Tip: If Delta wants to charge you too many SkyMiles for your flight, try adding in a short flight on either side to see if it brings down the price.